Cilo

-Cilo was a Swiss manufacturer of bicycles that filed for bankruptcy in 2002.
-The bicycles were produced on the shores of Lake Geneva in Romanel-sur-Lausanne in the Vaud canton.
+Cilo is a Swiss manufacturer of bicycles that currently owned and operated by the Swiss E-Mobility Group (SEMG), part of the TVS Group.

 Cilo is an acronym for Charles Jean Lausanne-Oron.
 The abbreviation from the manufacturer's name Jean was changed to an i for ease of pronunciation in French.
 "Lausanne-Oron" refers to a holding in Lausanne, associated with the industrialisation of the city at the turn of the 20th century.

 Hans Knecht became world champion in 1946 riding a Cilo bicycle; other notable riders include Beat Breu, Daniel Gisiger and Tony Rominger.

 Cilo co-sponsored the cycling team Cilo–Aufina with Aufina from 1980 to 1986, and then Atari and Ciclolinea in 1992.

 The Cilo of the mid-1970s was a racing bicycle made of Reynolds 531 with the typical Swiss attention to detail.
 It had chromed forks, drop-outs and rear stays.
 All lugs were chromed and polished.
 The components included full 'top-of-the-line' Campagnolo, although Campy brakes were an option.
 Brooks saddle, Cinelli road bars and stem, Christophe clips and straps were provided.
 Silk tubulars mounted on Cerchio Fiamme rims were standard.